janithl/janithl.github.io/.content/cloudwatch-metrics-aws-cli.md

 been added to my AWS `credentials` and `config` files.

 The shell script was simply called every 5 minutes from a cron job, and I had the whole setup up and running in no time.
-You can do fancy stuff like sending in entire JSON files, which will come in handy if you want to work with Docker stats etc.
+You can also do fancy stuff like sending in entire JSON files, which will surely come in handy if you want to work with Docker stats etc.

 [^1]: Some issue about the instance not having an EC2 identifier, which—_duh_